 Mahay quickly found other invaluable benefits to having a theatre troupe at a Catholic school.
 Public speaking, even for a job interview down the road and self-confidence were among them as were the ability to memorize lines and understand a story line.

 As for her own daughter, Mahay said the theater transformed her 13-year-old.
 Madison has dyslexia and challenges paying attention, yet raised her grades two notches by stepping on stage.
 Mahay quickly credits Terry Temple, director, for professionally managing such a large, young and inexperienced cast.

-“It’s not every person who could so this with 130 kids,” she said.
+“It’s not every person who could do this with 130 kids,” she said.

 The first production, “Joseph and the Amazing Technicolor Dreamcoat,” featured up to 140 kids.
-“Seussical Jr.” had the least at 120.
-Mahay said everything the students and army of parent volunteers including herself, Poly Larsen and Shaleen Roberts brought to life was through Temple’s vision.
+“Seussical Jr.” had the least at roughly 120.
+Mahay said everything the students and army of parent volunteers — including herself, Polly Larsen and Shaleen Roberts — brought to life was through Temple’s vision.
 They made sea creatures glow and created props — a bathtub, cauldron, Seuss hat, clover field and tree — far larger than some of the actors.

 “People are always looking for that opportunity to be taken somewhere else, to be entertained.
 People appreciate good theater,” Temple said.